-The Open Banking Read/Write API Specifications will enable Account Servicing Payment Service Providers (ASPSPs, e.g. Banks and Building Societies) to develop API endpoints to an agreed standard so that Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs) can build web and mobile applications for Payment Service Users (PSUs, e.g. personal and business banking customers).
+The Open Banking Read/Write API Specifications enable Account Servicing Payment Service Providers (ASPSPs, e.g. Banks and Building Societies) to develop API endpoints to an agreed standard so that Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs) can build web and mobile applications for Payment Service Users (PSUs, e.g. personal and business banking customers).

-Approved/authorised organisations should then enrol with Open Banking to use the Open Banking Directory.
+Approved/authorised organisations should then enrol to use the Open Banking Directory.
 This will provide digital identities and certificates which enable organisations to securely connect and communicate via the Open Banking Security Profile in a standard manner and to best protect all parties.
-Further details regarding the Open Banking Directory and enrolment processes will be published here when available.
+Further details regarding the Open Banking Directory and enrolment process are available below.